chadkluck/serverless-deploy-pipeline-atlantis/codecommit-repository/README-2-CodeCommit-Repository.md

     | - pipeline-toolchain.yml
 ```

 The deploy-pipeline directory is optional and can be helpful if you modify the pipeline-toolchain.
+You can also move it (and iam-cloudformation-service-role) to where your organization manages set-up templates centrally or convert to Terraform or AWS CDK script.

-The codecommit-repository, iam-cloudformation-service-role, and doc directories do not have to be copied over.
+The codecommit-repository, iam-cloudformation-service-role, and doc directories do not have to be copied over to your application repository.

 When the deploy pipeline stack is set up, you will choose a branch to monitor and deploy from.

-Once you are comfortable setting up deploy pipelines and connecting branches, you can manage multiple deployments such as test, beta, prod (main), or separate feature/developer branches.
+Once you are comfortable setting up deploy pipelines and connecting branches, you can manage multiple deployments such as test, beta, prod (main), or for separate feature/developer branches.

 It is recommended you have a base or work-in-progress branch (such as `dev`) that you can commit code to without initiating a deploy.